 The following Tennis elbow exercises form part of our full Tennis elbow rehabilitation program.
 Created by elite sports physiotherapist Paul Tanner it takes you step-by-step to full fitness and includes stretching, strengthening and activation exercises.

 The following guidelines are for information purposes only.
 We recommend seeking professional advice before attempting any rehabilitation.

 Perform Tennis elbow stretching exercises as soon as pain allows.
 This is likely to be early on in the rehab program because most people with lateral elbow pain have suffered for some time and have chronic injuries.
 You should also maintain stretching exercises throughout the rehab program and continue even after your injury has healed and you are pain-free.

-The arm is placed in front with the hand pointing down.
-Pull the hand towards the body to feel a stretch in the back of the wrist, forearm and elbow.
-The forearm can be rotated inwards to increase the stretch which will be felt more on the outside of the elbow.
-The stretch can be held for 20 seconds and repeated up to 5 times.
+Place your arm in front with your hand pointing down.
+Pull the hand towards your body.
+You should feel a stretch at the back of the wrist, forearm, and elbow.
+Rotate your forearm inwards to increase the stretch on the outside of the elbow.

 Isometric wrist extension

 Your elbow should be bent and your wrist in a neutral position.
 Use your good hand to resist pushing up against it.

 This is a long lever isometric wrist extension.
 Push the hand of your injured arm up against the resistance of your good arm.

 In a seated position and using a weight.
 This can be a dumbbell or a similar weight.
 Or use an elastic resistance band.
 Move your wrist up and down in a slow, controlled manner.

 The injured arm only takes the weight on the way down.
 Use your good arm to help raise the weight up each repetition.
 Eccentric exercises stretch the muscle as it contracts.
 They are more likely to trigger soreness or discomfort after so do these on alternate days.
 See how you are the following day before loading up again.